Modern Slavery and Human Trafficking Policy Statement

 Should you suspect there has been a breach of this policy, this can be notified in the following ways:

-By post: in confidence to Lisa Wooldridge, Head of HR, Landmark Limited, No.1 Royal Exchange, London EC3V 3DG, or James Farnworth, Finance Director, Landmark Limited, No.1 Royal Exchange, London EC3V 3DG.
+By post: in confidence to Lisa Wooldridge, Head of HR, Landmark Limited, No.1 Royal Exchange, London EC3V 3DG, or James Farnworth, Chief Financial Officer, Landmark Limited, No.1 Royal Exchange, London EC3V 3DG.

 Anyone who suspects there may have been a breach of this policy is encouraged to put their concerns in writing and to disclose their identity to Landmark, all of which will be handled in strict confidence.
 This will avoid delays in enabling a thorough investigation to promote a prompt conclusion to the matter raised.